ecarlesi/argilla/README.md

 1. Start the **ArgillaSample.Client**

 If everything went well within the **ArgillaSample.Client** log file you will find this message: *Response message is: Echo: Hi with Argilla*

+### Security
+**Argilla** currently does not implement any security mechanisms.
+We are working on implementing an authentication / authorization mechanism.

 ## TODO
 1. improve documentation and sample projects